Self-help: child support

 DOR guides for customers going to court, Mass.
 Dept. of Revenue, Child Support Enforcement.

 "Before you go to court, it might be helpful for you to review the information package for the court you are visiting.
 The court packages contain useful information such as what to bring, what not to bring, what to expect, where to go when you arrive, etc."

 FAQs about divorce, Alan Pransky.

-Information for employers about child support, Dept. of Revenue Child Support Enforcement.
+Information for employers about child support, Mass.
+Dept. of Revenue, Child Support Enforcement.

 Comprehensive site for employers on child support.

-Learn about receiving child support, Probate and Family Court.
+Learn about receiving child support, Mass.
+Probate and Family Court.